 Inmate back in custody after escape Thursday

-Hammet was back in custody shortly after 2:30 a.m. and was transported to Lieber Correctional Institution this morning, Newsom said.
+Hammet was back in custody shortly after 2:30 a.m.
+Friday and was transported to Lieber Correctional Institution, Newsom said.

-Newsom said Hammet could face additional time because of Thursday’s escape.
+Newsom said Hammet could face additional time because of the escape.